ziflex/disposable/README.md

     }

     // Onсe the instance gets disposed
-    // All further function calls will be ignored
+    // All further function calls will be ignored and DisposedError will be thrown
     @protect()
     public add(item: T): void {
         // It's very important to protect methods that use properties that marked as freeable